EdPlus’ Adrian Sannier talks tech trends

 Scaling is what’s going to get millions of students the instruction they need.
 “If you want to use technology in education, scale is your friend, not your enemy,” states Sannier.

-Sannier views scalability as a critical component of the future of edtech.
+Sannier views scalability as a critical component of the future of tech.
 “Scalability is a solution to an unsustainable model in which individual professors are expected to create individual digital experiences at cottage-industry scales,” Sannier said.

 Sannier is hopeful that other trends will eventually emerge from adaptivity and scalability in education technology, including “continuous and dynamic improvement for both the learner and the course.”